 Electrical outlets in corners of bedrooms, preferably one on each side of the corner.
 Or at least have the outlets in the corners in the place where the bed/nightstands will be.

-Electrical outlets in the kitchen island.
+Electrical outlets in the kitchen island, preferably on its own separate circuit.

 Circuit for lights under the kitchen upper cabinets.